Georgia Court Records

 Records of cases that were never referred for prosecution are automatically restricted after a specified period.
 For instance, youthful felonies take four years while violent and sex-related felonies take seven years (GA.
 Code.§ 35–3–37)..

 Apart from these scenarios, it is not safe to assume that a felony will be automatically removed from a record.
-Individuals who have been convicted of committing a felony will have the offense on their records forever unless they petition the court for the expungement of the record and the court grants the requests.
+Individuals who have been convicted of committing a felony may have the offense on their records forever unless they petition the court for the expungement of the record and the court grants the request.

 What is a Misdemeanor in Georgia?